prokls/cnf-analysis-py/README.rst

 * ``bench_573.smt2.cnf`` (1.6 MB) in *Agile* took 2min 14sec

 Be aware that the performance mainly depends on the features computed.
-Designated tool to compute a subset of features can be much faster.
+Designated tool to compute a subset of features can be much faster, however none is provided with this implementation.

 I am using my Thinkpad x220t with 16GB RAM and an Intel Core i5-2520M CPU (2.50GHz) as reference system here.